Member, House of Federation, Senate of Pakistan

 founding Chair and serving President, the Jinnah Institute.

-Sherry Rehman has served as Pakistan’s Ambassador to the United States (Nov 2011- May 2013), Federal Minister for Information and Broadcasting Pakistan (2008-09), and ranking member of the National Security Committee in the Parliament.
-Rehman also held three additional portfolios of Health, Women Development and Culture as Federal Minister in 2008.
+Rehman has served as Pakistan’s Ambassador to the United States from 2011 to 2013 and as Federal Minister for Information and Broadcasting Pakistan from 2008 to 2009.
+Rehman is a ranking member of the Public Accounts Committee and National Security Committee of Parliament.
+Rehman held three additional portfolios of Health, Women Development and Culture as Federal Minister in 2008.
 In 2009 she resigned all her cabinet posts in a successful bid to thwart a curtailment of media freedoms.

-Rehman is also an award-winning journalist from Pakistan with 20 years of experience in both the broadcast and the print media.
-Former editor of the “Herald” newsmagazine based in Pakistan, she studied art history and politics at the Smith College, USA, and the University of Sussex, UK.
+Rehman, the former editor of the “Herald” newsmagazine based in Pakistan, is also an award-winning journalist with 20 years of experience in both the broadcast and the print media.
+Rehman studied art history and politics at the Smith College, USA, and the University of Sussex, UK.
 In her capacity as a senior journalist, Rehman has been the first Pakistani media person to be recognized by the UK House of Lords for independent journalism at the Annual British Muslim Ceremony in 2002.

-As a political activist, Sherry Rehman has also served as President of Central Policy Planning for three terms, and the Central Information Secretary of the Pakistan Peoples Party for two terms.
-Sherry Rehman has also served as Chairperson of the Pakistan Red Crescent Society in 2011.
+As a political activist, Rehman has served as President of Central Policy Planning for three terms, and the Central Information Secretary of the Pakistan Peoples Party for two terms.
+Rehman has also served as Chairperson of the Pakistan Red Crescent Society in 2011.

 Rehman has also served on the board of several educational institutions, namely the Sindh University and the International School in Karachi as well as the Mohatta Palace Gallery Trust.
 Rehman is also one of the founding members of the Human Rights Commission of Pakistan, and on the Syndicate of the Quaid-e-Azam University.

-Sherry Rehman’s book on ‘Five Hundred Years of The Kashmiri Shawl’ was published in 2006 by Mapin India and Antique Collectors Club, UK.
+Sherry Rehman co-authored the book ‘Five Hundred Years of The Kashmiri Shawl’ with Naheed Jafri, which was published in 2006 by Mapin India and Antique Collectors Club, UK.
 That same year, it was awarded the prestigious R. L. Shep Ethnic Textiles Book Award from the Textile Society of America.

 For her services to Pakistan, she was awarded the state’s highest civil award, the Nishan-i-Imtiaz in March 2013.